underthehai/tp/docs/DeveloperGuide.md

 **MSS**

 1. User <ins>navigates to a specific travel plan (UC1)</ins>
-2. User requests to edit a person
+2. User requests to edit travel plan
-3. Wanderlust shows that the person has been edited
+3. Wanderlust shows that the travel plan has been edited

    Use case ends.

 **Extensions**

 *  1a.
 User is at the top directory.
-    * 1a1.
-User requests to edit a travel plan.
-    * 1a2.
-Wanderlust shows an error message.

-    Use case ends.
+     Use case resumes at step 2.

 * 2a.
 The input command format is invalid.
     * 2a1.
 Wanderlust shows an error message.

      Use case ends.

 * 2b.
 The travel plan specified does not exist.
     * 2b1.
 Wanderlust shows an error message.

      Use case ends.

 **Use case: UC12 - Edit an activity**